edstromj-zz/aws-toolkit/README.md

-aws-toolkit
+AWS toolkit
 ===========

-Collection of tools that make using AWS simpler
+Collection of tools that make using AWS simpler.